 Sharp cites published works, news articles from the time, and maps of the area to weave his three part talk to show the connections between the men and expand on their importance.

 Here is the video.
-Click on the "Play Triangle" above to view the video.
+Click on the "Play Triangle" below to view the video.

 Don Sharp, local historian, is excited about the upcoming celebration of America's 250th anniversary, because he feels it will help once again show the close connections of the Lacombe area to the Canadian events and widespread disatisfaction that eventually resulted in the American Revolution.